Sentry Page Protection

 Dow Jones Global Index Historical Monthly Returns

-The month of November closed with a gain of +9.0%.
-We are now in December which has historically been a very positive month within the seasonal cycle:
+Global equities closed the month of April with a gain of +0.8%.
+We are now within May which has historically been a weak month within the seasonal cycle:

 Weekly Global Macro Review